talut/rn-secure-storage/README.md

 Secure Storage for React Native (Android & iOS)

-*Note: This package is more improved version of [react-native-secure-key-store](https://github.com/pradeep1991singh/react-native-secure-key-store), with RNSecureStorage now under api 23 is supporting too.*
+*Note: This package is more improved version of [react-native-secure-key-store](https://github.com/pradeep1991singh/react-native-secure-key-store), RNSecureStorage has "under api 23" support*

 **[Go to F.A.Q for more information.](#faq)**